-- 1. A capture is initiated. - 2.
+- 1. Initiate a capture. - 2.
 Time domain samples are captured and filtered according to AVG_CNT setting until 4096 time samples fill the buffer. - 3.
-The FFT is calculated from the time samples in the buffer and the record is stored. - 4.
-After the number of FFT averages is reached, all FFT records in memory are averaged and stored. - 5.
+The FFT is calculated from the time samples in the buffer and the record is stored.

+- 4. After the number of FFT averages is reached, all FFT records in memory are averaged and stored. - 5.
 Alarms are checked, flags are set, and the data record is stored as per configuration - 6.
 In either manual or automatic mode, the next sample rate option is set. - 7.
-The $\overline{\text{BUSY}}$ signal is set.
+Finally, the \overline{BUSY} signal is set.

-An FFT record is an FFT stored in flash, and an FFT capture is an FFT stored in RAM.
+Note that an FFT record is an FFT stored in flash, and an FFT capture is an FFT stored in RAM.